parmeped/pubFinder_bis/README.md

-# MadeUsApp
+# Find Nearby
-Android applications to search resturants, cafes, hospitals, police station and mony more to find in a specific area.
+Android application to search resturants, cafes, hospitals, police station and mony more to find in a specific area.

 ###Features
 - Search resturants, atm, cafes, hospitals, police stations and many more places in a particular area.